mountash/openssl_local_ca/README.md

-# openssl_local_ca
+# OpenSSL local CA

-Local Certificate Authority (CA) based on openssl using sh scripts
+Local Certificate Authority (CA) based on openssl using sh scripts.
+This project is based on the post of Jamie Nguyen [OpenSSL Certificate Authority](https://jamielinux.com/docs/openssl-certificate-authority/index.html)